erickhun/blog/content/posts/investing-from-taiwan.md

 I personally have my emergency fund in Revolut and Taipei Fubon Bank:

-- **Revolut**: I'm often abroad and the flexibilty that give you Revolut in any country is great.
+- **Revolut**: I'm often abroad and the flexibility that give you Revolut in any country is great.
 - **Taipei Fubon Bank**: I want keep a single bank, Taipei Fubon Bank is known for being the cheapest to send money abroad (I'll touch on this why this is important below )

 The downside of both is that you won't get much interest on them.
-Revolut doesn't have any interest, and Taiwan Fubon Bank rate are quite low (0.05%/week).
+Revolut doesn't have any interest, and Taiwan Fubon Bank rates are quite low (0.05%/week).
 Those aren't really profitable, but the goal is to have access to cash at time you won't expect, and it will help you and won't hurt your investment.
-Some western countries might also give you some better interest rates accounts, but check below if that suits you.
+Some western countries might also give you some better interest rate accounts, but check below if that suits you.

 ## Which financial security to buy?
  I'll only focus here on a long term vision investment for the next 15 to 20 years.
-If you're looking for short term returns, this isn't post won't be for you.
+If you're looking for short-term returns, this post won't be for you.

 When buying a [security](https://en.wikipedia.org/wiki/Security_(finance)) for the long term, you'll need to consider:

- - Being diversified
+ - **Diversification**
- - Have **really low fees**
+ - **Low fees**
- - understand the **tax consequences** of owning them in Taiwan
+ - Understand the **tax consequences** of owning them in Taiwan

 I personally recommend [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) and  [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) ETFs.
 Let me explain